jhlagado/struct-z80/README.md

 .endm
 ```

-Also we need a utility macro `JUMP_FWD` with which we can use to go back and rewrite jump addresses for addresses we can't resolve until later.
+Also we need a utility macro `JUMP_FWD` with which we can use to go back and rewrite jump addresses that we can't resolve until later.

 ```
 .macro JUMP_FWD